-The unaudited condensed consolidated financial statements have been prepared in accordance with GAAP.
-Conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the unaudited condensed consolidated financial statements and the reported unaudited condensed consolidated statements of operations during the reporting period.
+The consolidated financial statements have been prepared in accordance with GAAP.
+Conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported consolidated statements of operations during the reporting period.
 Actual results could differ from those estimates.
-Significant estimates include estimated useful lives and potential impairment of property and equipment and intangible assets, estimates for contingent liabilities, the measurement of right-of-use assets and lease liabilities, management's assessment of the Company's ability to continue as a going concern, estimates of fair value of share-based payments and valuation of deferred tax assets.
+Significant estimates include estimated useful lives and potential impairment of property and equipment and intangible assets, estimate for contingent liabilities, the measurement of right-of-use assets and lease liabilities, management's assessment of the Company's ability to continue as a going concern, estimate of fair value of share-based payments and valuation of deferred tax assets.